cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

-> :warning: **Note:** The version of Barracuda that we will be using in this tutorial is not available through the package manager in Unity **2021** at the time of writing.
+> **Note:** The version of Barracuda that we will be using in this tutorial is not available through the package manager in Unity **2021** at the time of writing.
 You will need to manually update the value for `"com.unity.barracuda"` in the `Project_Folder/Packages/manifest.json` file from `"1.0.4"` to `"2.1.0-preview"` as shown below.
 The package will be marked as `Experimental` in the editor.

 ```json
 "dependencies": {